-IQ channel data were recorded for offline processing.
-Channel data were beamformed using the MATLAB UltraSound ToolBox (USTB), and clutter filtered using a FIR filter with an asymmetric frequency response to remove clutter from recruited flow.
+The in-phase quadrature (IQ) channel data were recorded for offline processing.
+The channel data were beamformed using the MATLAB UltraSound ToolBox (USTB) and clutter filtered using a finite impulse response (FIR) filter with an asymmetric frequency response to remove clutter from recruited flow.
 The passband of the filter was adjusted in each recording to match the observed PW spectrum.
-We estimated the power-Doppler signal $R_0(x,y,z,t)$ from the filtered signal s(x,y,z,t) by calculating the energy $|s|^2$ with an observation window of 10 ms and an overlap of 50%.
-The power-Doppler signal was smoothed temporally using moving average filter with length $N{\rm smooth}=11$ (1 ms), and radially using a filter with length $N_z=3$ (0.2 mm).
+We estimated the power-Doppler signal $R_0(x, y, z, t)$ from the filtered signal s(x, y, z, t) by calculating the energy $|s|^2$ with an observation window of 10 ms and an overlap of 50%.
+The power-Doppler signal was smoothed temporally using moving average filter with length $N{\rm smooth} = 11$ (1 ms) and radially using a filter with length $N_z = 3$ (0.2 mm).